3 charged in connection with Lewiston shooting

 Police Lt.
 David St. Pierre said Sunday that with the investigation ongoing and police reports still being written, he could not say what connected the three men to the shooting.

 Police were called to 135½ Bartlett St. at about 6 a.m.
-Saturday on a report of shots fired.
+Saturday for a report of shots fired.
 They found “evidence suggesting bullets were, in fact, fired off” at that location.

 “We have yet to locate or identify any victim(s) or determine if anyone may have been injured by gunfire during this incident, although it appears from the scene injuries likely were sustained,” St. Pierre said in a statement released Saturday.
 “The degree of injury or whether anyone was struck by gunfire is currently undetermined.”